 What is an IRA and which one would suit you?

-Once you get into the professional arena after college education, you’re tucked with the responsibilities of taking major financial decisions – insurance, debt payments, savings, investments, and of course, building a retirement fund.
+Once you get into the professional arena after a college education, you’re tucked with the responsibilities of making major financial decisions – insurance, debt payments, savings, investments, and of course, building a retirement fund.

-However, the traditional and less troubled method of opting for a 401(k) isn’t always available for everyone – particularly to the freelancers and self-employed.
+However, the traditional and less troubling method of opting for a 401(k) isn’t always available for everyone – particularly to the freelancers and self-employed.

-Thus, if you don’t have access to 401(k), or you’re very keen to expand your retirement investments, the best sought solution is an Individual Retirement Account (IRA).
+Thus, if you don’t have access to a 401(k), or you’re very keen to expand your retirement investments, the best-sought solution is an Individual Retirement Account (IRA).

 What is an IRA?